1999 Indonesian legislative election: Electoral system

-The system used was based on closed party-list proportional representation at the provincial level.
+The system used was based on closed party-list proportional representation at the provincial level (in province-wide districts).
 Within each province, parties were awarded seats in proportion to their share of the vote.
 The East Java province had the most number of seats, with 82, while the lowest was in Bengkulu and East Timor with four each.

 Campaign

 The official election campaign began on 19 May 1999 and ended on 4 June to allow two 'rest days' before the vote itself.
 It was divided into three stages, with different parties being allowed to campaign on different days.
 However, before the campaign, there was violence between supporters of rival parties.
-Four people were killed in fighting between followers of the United Development Party (PPP) and the National Awakening Party (PKB) on 1 May and three more died in clashes between Golkar and Indonesian Democratic Party-Struggle (PDI-P) supporters on 11 May.
+Four people were killed in fighting between followers of the United Development Party (PPP) and the National Awakening Party (PKB) on 1 May and three more died in clashes between Golkar and Indonesian Democratic Party of Struggle (PDI-P) supporters on 11 May.

-On the first day of the campaign, there was a parade of party vehicles in Central Jakarta.
+On the first day of the campaign there was a parade of party vehicles in Central Jakarta.
 The Golkar float was attacked and damaged The traffic circle in front of Hotel Indonesia was a popular spot for rallies.
 Meanwhile, there was an increase of people heading for Singapore to escape possible violence as polling day neared, with one newspaper reporting that more than 78,000 people had left.

 As well as rallies, the major parties took out full-colour advertisements in newspapers.
 Each party was also given air time TV for statements by lone spokespeople.
 There were also ads in the newspapers urging people to use their vote.

 In the final week, the main parties held huge rallies in the capital: the PKB on 1 June, the National Mandate Party (PAN) on 2 June, the PDI-P on 3 June and Golkar on 4 June, at which its supporters were attacked.

 At one minute past midnight on 5 June, all party flags, banners and posters began to be removed as the campaign officially ended.
 International observers continued to arrive to oversee the election, among them former US president Jimmy Carter.